mike-seger/vaadin-petstore/README.md

 ```
 mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=9999"
 ```
-If successful, you can then open http://localhost:9999/ in your web browser to access your vaadin-petstore locally.
+If successful, the vaadin-petstore can be accessed locally by opening http://localhost:9999/ in a web browser .

 ## Generate liquibase schema snapshot from DB
 A file from the current DB data can be generated in order to pre-populate a new DB with other than the provided default data in [changelog/](src/main/resources/db/changelog/).